PayString/rfcs/src/spec/payid-protocol.md

 # Common Response Status Codes (TODO)
-  A PayID server MAY respond to request using any valid HTTP response code appropriate for the request.
+  A PayID server MAY respond to a request using any valid HTTP response code appropriate for the request.
 The PayID server SHOULD be as specific as possible in its choice of an HTTP specific status code.

 ## Success Responses
   The following response codes represent successful requests.